GPUOpen-LibrariesAndSDKs/OutOfOrderRasterization/README.md

 This is a README file for our first Anvil sample.
 Anvil is a framework for Vulkan&trade;.

 **Update:** This sample is now part of the [Anvil repo](https://github.com/GPUOpen-LibrariesAndSDKs/Anvil).
-Please go there to find this sample, along with several more examples.
+Please go there to find this sample, along with several other example applications.

 Attribution
 -----------